 A.J.
 Fisher still sells plans for the kits they used to make, but they are all designed for solid hull construction.
 These are mostly copies of old plans and the quality isn’t always that great.
 But, the subject matter is sometimes pretty rare and you might find them useful.
 Also, the newer plans, such as those of the Boston pilot boat Dancing Feather, are up-to-date and of very nice quality.

 Harold Hahn plans may be purchased online from NavyBoardModels (see below).
-They may also still be available direct from his son, but only by mail order.
-There is no website, so you’ll have to order by mail.
-Also, they only accept check or money order – no credit cards or Paypal.
+They may also still be available direct from his son, but only by mail order, and only by check or money order – no credit cards or Paypal.

 Brown, Son and Ferguson, Ltd is the publisher of books by Basil Lubbock and by Harold Underhill.
 All of Mr. Underhill’s plans, like the Brigantine Leon, the Brig Marie Sophie, the bark HMS Endeavor and others are available from them.

 Ancre Books While I listed this in the Publications section above, the plans published in their monographs are really incredible and worth looking into.
 The books that come with the plans may be available in english.
 But, even if not, the plans are all the same set.
 All are exquisite in detail.